keingsw/spec-generator-github-actions/README.md

 ## About

-GitHub Action to convert and merge markdown files into a PDF file and generate a nice looking a specification document.
+GitHub Action to merge markdown files and convert into a PDF file, and generate a nice looking a specification document.

 - Auto-generate TOC
 - Auto-update revision history tracing commits on the specified brach